jneo8/charm-advanced-routing/README.md

 Example:
 ```
-juju deploy cs:~canonical-bootstack/routing
+juju deploy cs:advanced-routing
 juju add-relation ubuntu advanced-routing
 ```

 # Configuration
 The user can configure the following parameters:
-* enable-advanced-routing: Enable routing.
-This requires for the charm to have JSON with routing information configured: ```juju config advanced-routing --file path/to/your/config```
+ * `enable-advanced-routing`: Enable routing.
+This requires for the charm to have routing information configured in JSON format: ```juju config advanced-routing --file path/to/your/config```

-The advanced-routing-config parameter contains 3 types of enties: 'table', 'route', 'rule'.
+ * `advanced-routing-config` parameter contains 3 types of entities: 'table', 'route', 'rule'.
 The 'type' parameter is always required.

 table: routing table to put the rules in (used in rules)